darkforest-eth/client/README.md

 ### Running the client

-For connecting to the mainnet client, simply run `yarn start:prod`.
-When asked you can use your whitelist key or import your mainnet burner secret and Home coordinates.
+To connecting to the mainnet client, simply run `yarn start:prod`.
+When asked you can use your whitelist key or import your mainnet burner secret and home coordinates.

-To connect to your own development client, follow directions there to start that node, then run `yarn start:dev`.
-When the game asks, you won't have access to the whitelist server and can't create a new account or use a whitelist key.
-Instead import a wallet and use the private key of one of the accounts the hardhat node created and funded, which are printed when you started the node such as:

-> Account #2: 0x3097403b64fe672467345bf159f4c9c5464bd89e (100 ETH)
-> Private Key: 0x67195c963ff445314e667112ab22f4a7404bad7f9746564eb409b9bb8c6aed32